 529 Plan State Income Tax Deduction

 DC taxpayers are eligible to deduct up to $4,000 (and $8,000 married filing jointly) of contributions to a DC 529 plan account they own.
 Married or domestic partners may each deduct up to $4,000 for contributions to 529 plan accounts they own.
 Contributions above $4,000 may be carried forward five years or until the total contributions have been deducted.
 The deduction is per taxpayer, not per beneficiary nor per account

-Iowa taxpayers are eligible to deduct up to $3,319 of contributions per beneficiary to an Iowa 529 plan account they own, including rollovers.
-Married couples may each deduct up to $3,319 for contributions to 529 plan accounts they own.
+Iowa taxpayers are eligible to deduct up to $3,439 of contributions made in in 2020 per beneficiary to an Iowa 529 plan account they own, including rollovers.
+Married couples may deduct up to $6,878 for contributions made in 2020 to 529 plan accounts they own.
 For 2021, taxpayers can deduct up to $3474 ($6948) per beneficiary.

-Missouri taxpayers are eligible to deduct up to $8,000 ($16,000 if married filing jointly) for contributions to any state’s 529 plan accounts they own.
+Missouri taxpayers are eligible to deduct up to $8,000 ($16,000 if married filing jointly) for contributions to any state’s 529 plan account they own.

-Montana taxpayers are eligible to deduct up to $3,000 ($6,000 if married filing jointly) for contributions to any state’s 529 plan accounts they own.
+Montana taxpayers are eligible to deduct up to $3,000 ($6,000 if married filing jointly) for contributions to any state’s 529 plan account they own.

 Nebraska taxpayers are eligible to deduct up to $10,000 ($5,000 for married taxpayers filing separate returns) for contributions to Nebraska 529 plan accounts they own.

-New York taxpayers are eligible to deduct up to $5,000 ($10,000 if married filing jointly) for contributions to a New York 529 plan account they own.
+New York taxpayers are eligible to deduct up to $5,000 ($10,000 if married filing jointly) for contributions to New York 529 plan accounts they own.
 The account owner may take a deduction for contributions made by their spouse.

-Rhode Island taxpayers are eligible to deduct up to $500 ($1,000 if married filing jointly) for contributions to a Rhode Island 529 plan accounts they own.
+Rhode Island taxpayers are eligible to deduct up to $500 ($1,000 if married filing jointly) for contributions to Rhode Island 529 plan accounts they own.
 Contributions beyond the deduction limit may be carried forward for an unlimited number of years

-Utah taxpayers are eligible for a 5% state income tax credit for contributions up to $1,960 ($3,920 if married filing jointly) to Utah 529 plan accounts they own.
+Utah taxpayers are eligible for a 5% state income tax credit for contributions up to $2,040 individual ($4,080 if married filing jointly) to Utah 529 plan accounts they own.
 Account owners may also receive state income tax benefits for 529 plan contributions made by a third party.